16. EU-UK agreement (TCA)

 Introduction

 The main implication is economic damage through reduced UK-EU trade.
 The UK left the EU Customs Union and the Single Market on 31 December 2020, losing the benefits of frictionless trade with the EU.
-This will cause a dramatic drop in UK-EU trade (even with the TCA) and significant economic harm.
+Even with the TCA, this has caused a dramatic drop in UK-EU trade and significant economic harm to the UK.

-Much modern trade takes place through a complex global network of goods and services producers, who work together to create the final package for the consumer.
+Modern trade often takes place through a complex global network of goods and services producers, who work together to create the final package for the consumer.
 Tariffs are one barrier but the trade barriers that matter more (and cost more) involve, for example, regulations or testing procedures, barriers to the movement of people providing services, restrictive rules of origin and infringement of intellectual property rights.
-Unfortunately, the TCA focuses on removing tariffs and quotas rather than other trade barriers.
-Mutual recognition and equivalence are the principal tools to reduce them.
+Unfortunately, the TCA focuses mainly on removing tariffs and quotas rather than other trade barriers.

 - Trade in goods